ZixiVideo/obs-studio/README.rst

  - Allow bonding multiple network connections [ not present yet ]

  - Adjusts encoder bitrate according to network conditions, when using libx264 [ not present yet ]

+ - As to support some of the above features a core change to OBS core libraries was needed.
+	As a side effect auto update is disabled in this branch

 What is OBS Studio?
 -------------------